JuliaDynamics/DrWatson.jl/README.md

 DrWatson is a Julia package created to help people "deal" with their simulations, simulation parameters, where are files saved, experimental data, scripts, existing simulations, project source code and in general their scientific projects.

-**DrWatson is in pre-alpha.
+**DrWatson is in beta.
 Wanna help development?
 Get involed by checking the issues and opening your own feature requests and suggestions.**

 Please read the documentation page for more!